bourilkov/UFDimuAnalysisInitial/README.md

 ./categorize --categories=2 --var=dimu_mass_KaMu --nthreads=10 --binning=0
 ```

 Binning controls whether the plots are blinded in the signal region, the range of the plots, and the number of bins.
-Negative binning is unblinded and used for the mass plots for limit setting.
+Negative binning unblinds the mass in the signal region 120-130 GeV.
+The unblinding is used for the mass plots for limit setting.
+The option --sig_xlumi=0 is also required for the limit setting mass histos.
+It makes sure the signal normalization is given by the efficiecy times acceptance rather than scaling by the xsec times lumi to get the total number of expected events.
+Higgs combine will automatically scale to the number of events using the official yellow report values rather than the xsecs from MC.

 To debug or run over fewer events you can use --reductionFactor=10.
 This would reduce the events you run over by 10x, then scale the plots so that you get the correct numbers for the luminosity.
 There are other options you can check out as well in the script.
 It is well commented.
 If you want histograms for the up and down systematics you can use --systematics="JES_up JES_down PU_up PU_down".
+The systematics can be used to get error bands on the Data/MC comparison plots that account for these uncertainties.

 There is a slurm script at UFDimuAnalysis/torque/categorize.slurm that submits a batch job on the ufhpc to plot all of the variables used in the analysis in the different run2categories.
-The categorize.cxx script is parallelized using 1 thread per sample.
+The categorize.cxx script is parallelized assigning threads per sample.

 The output files from categorize.cxx are set to go to bin/rootfiles.
 So make sure you have that directory or the output files won't be saved.
 This is true for a lot of the scripts.
 Check where they save the output and make sure you have the appropriate directory structure.
 Or you can change the save location in the script to save them wherever you want.